daattali/shinycssloaders/README.md

 ### Full-page spinner

-You can also use `pageSpinner()` to create a full-page spinner that will cover the entire page rather than a single Shiny output.
-Full-page spinners can only be triggered manually, using `showPageSpinner()`/`hidePageSpinner()`.
+You can also use `showPageSpinner()` to show a full-page spinner that will cover the entire page rather than a single Shiny output.
+Full page spinners support the same parameters as regular spinners, and can be removed with `hidePageSpinner()`.

 ### Add a message